Kevin Martin (basketball, born 1983)

-Kevin Dallas Martin Jr. (born February 1, 1983) is an American retired professional basketball player who played 12 seasons in the National Basketball Association (NBA).
+Kevin Dallas Martin Jr. (born February 1, 1983) is an American former professional basketball player who played 12 seasons in the National Basketball Association (NBA).
 He played college basketball for Western Carolina University, where in his junior year, he averaged 24.9 points per game, which ranked second in the nation.
 After three years at Western Carolina, he entered the 2004 NBA draft and was selected with the 26th overall pick by the Sacramento Kings.

 Early life

 Martin was born in Zanesville, Ohio, to Kevin Sr. and Marilyn Martin.
 He grew up idolizing Michael Jordan.
 He played for Zanesville High School and was fourth in the voting for Ohio Mr. Basketball as a Senior, finishing behind the first Sophomore winner LeBron James.

 College career

-He received a full scholarship to Western Carolina University, where he majored in sports management.
+He received a full scholarship to Western Carolina University, where he majored in sport management.
 On November 22, 2002, Martin scored a college career-high 46 points in a loss against Coastal Carolina.
 On November 21, 2003, Martin scored 44 points in a loss against Georgia.
 He ranks fourth all-time on Western Carolina's scoring list with 1,838 points.
 Martin averaged 23.3 points, 4.5 rebounds and 1.7 assists per game during his three years in college.